Up to 60% off sofas & mattresses — limited‑time deals.

 Pro Tips for Jackson Grant Sofa

-• Vacuum seams weekly with a crevice tool; the luggage stitching hides crumbs surprisingly well.
+• Vacuum seams weekly with a crevice tool because the contrast stitching can hide crumbs.

-• For the sectional, map your “crumb zones” (module gaps and corners) and clean those first.
+• For the sectional, clean module gaps and corners first.

-• When moving pieces, lift slightly before sliding to protect legs and reduce floor scuffing.
+• Lift before sliding pieces to protect the legs and reduce floor scuffs.

-• For the sleeper, keep a clear path and pre-measure the open-bed footprint so you’re not shuffling tables at midnight.
+• For the sleeper, pre-measure the open-bed footprint so you are not moving tables at midnight.

-• Use a low ottoman or footrest with deeper seats to reduce knee strain during long hangs.
+• Pair deeper seats with a low ottoman or footrest to reduce knee strain during long sessions.

-• If you’re sensitive to lower-back tightness, aim for a small pillow that supports the curve, not a thick cushion that pushes you forward.
+• If your lower back is sensitive, choose a small pillow that supports the curve instead of a thick cushion that pushes you forward.

 FAQs